 A vicious intestinal infection caused by the Vibrio cholerae, cholera could kill a healthy adult within hours if not checked in time.1 And the 2.9 million cases and 95,000 deaths across the world every year confirm that cholera can’t be taken lightly.2 This diarrheal disease is rampant in places that lack proper water supply or sewage systems or where the infrastructure has broken down, be it through war or conflict, or natural disasters like hurricanes and floods.
 While cholera episodes are rare in the United States, international travel, infected seafood, or outbreaks in neighboring countries have been known to be triggers.

 Young children, the elderly, people living in extreme poverty, and immunocompromised individuals are at high risk.
-A mild infection may not cause any symptoms but, typically, around 10% of infected people have a severe infection which results in extremely watery diarrhea, leg cramps, and vomiting.
-This can quickly lead to loss of bodily fluids and, consequently, dehydration and shock.
+A mild infection may not cause any symptoms but, typically, around 10% of infected people have a severe infection which results in extremely watery diarrhea, leg cramps, and

 The bacteria that cause cholera can be transmitted via food or water which has been contaminated by fecal matter from a person who has this disease.
 They may also be found in coastal waters and brackish waters and have also been known to spread through the consumption of undercooked or raw shellfish.3 4 If you are traveling to or are in a place where basic water and sanitation infrastructure is compromised or you suspect a cholera outbreak, taking measures to protect yourself from cholera may even mean the difference between life and death.
 Here are a few simple but effective measures that can help prevent this disease:5